 With these inspiring words I turn you over to Chapter Five.
 Best wishes.

 This week we study Chapter 6.
 It is a long chapter wherein several new ideas are introduced.
 You learn how to construct confidence intervals about population means, proportions and standard deviations/variances based upon sample evidence drawn from random samples.
-In developing confidence intervals about population means, two procedures are introduced depending upon sample size.
-If the sample size (n) is < 30, the population standard deviation is unknown, and the population is normally distributed a new continuous probability distribution is used -- the t-distribution.
-In other cases we may use the normal distribution.
+In developing confidence intervals about population means, two procedures are introduced depending upon sample size (see flow chart on page 314).
+One item not explicitly mentioned on page 314 is that if the sample size (n) is < 30, the population standard deviation is unknown, and the population is normally distributed the t-distribution is used.
 You also are shown how to determine the appropriate sample size required for a given level of confidence and accuracy desired.
 The maximum error of estimate is also defined and is equal to 1/2 of the confidence interval.
 When setting a confidence interval for the standard deviation or variance, another continuous distribution is introduced -- the chi-square distribution.
 Unlike the z and t-distributions, the chi-square is not symmetrical.
 You also learn how to determine the confidence interval for a population proportion.

 As usual, work plenty of problems to ensure that you have grasped the basics being described.
-CourseCompass/MyMathLab is available to provide additional problems and study materials.
+MyLab & Mastering is available to provide additional problems and study materials.

-Examination Three is scheduled for Friday, May 10th.
+Examination Three is scheduled for Wednesday, November 5th.
 It covers Chapters Five and Six of our text.
-Please bring your formula sheets (with any notes you care to add on the printed side of the page only), your Husky Card and a scientific or graphing calculator to the exam.
+Please bring your formula/table sheets (with any notes you care to add on the printed side of the page only), your Husky Card and a scientific or graphing calculator to the exam.
 No other materials are allowed to be used during the exam.
 You cannot share your formula card (sheets) with others.